MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/additional-tables.md

 1. Sign in to [Power Apps](https://make.powerapps.com).

-1. Ensure that you're in the appropriate environment where your portal exists.
+1. Ensure that you're in the appropriate environment where your Power Pages site exists.

 1. Select **Apps** in the left navigation pane, and locate the **Portal Management** model-driven app.